-Rebecca Brown (Co-Chair) is a former stage director whose credits include multiple productions for young audiences at The Children’s Theatre Company (Minneapolis), where she directed the World Premiere of Lynne Alvarez’s Esperanza Rising and at La Jolla Playhouse, where she directed new works by Will Power and former U.S. Poet Laureate, Juan Felipe Herrera.
+Rebecca Brown (Co-Chair/Secretary) is a former stage director whose credits include multiple productions for young audiences at The Children’s Theatre Company (Minneapolis), where she directed the World Premiere of Lynne Alvarez’s Esperanza Rising and at La Jolla Playhouse, where she directed new works by Will Power and former U.S. Poet Laureate, Juan Felipe Herrera.
 Other new play development credits include collaborations with Sarah Ruhl (McCarter Theatre), Jordan Harrison (NYTW), Ann Marie Healy (HERE Arts Center) and many others.
 Rebecca was the recipient of a 2003 TCG New Generations Grant and served as Artistic Associate at The Children’s Theatre Company from 2003-2005.
 She has taught Acting, Movement, Theatre History and Cultural Studies at Simon Fraser University, University of Maryland and SUNY Oneonta.
 She holds an MFA in Directing from the University of Washington and is a certified yoga and Pilates instructor.
 She currently lives in West Fulton, NY with her family where she is the owner/operator of Schoharie Valley Pilates.
 Rebecca is a Founding Director of West Fulton Arts and currently serves on its Executive Committee.

 Daniel C. Smith (Treasurer) has over thirty-five years of financial accounting and management experience in the theatrical, entertainment and hospitality industries.
 He currently serves as Director of Finance at St. Ann’s Warehouse, one of New York’s pre-eminent theaters.
 His extensive experience in off-Broadway theater also includes serving as Controller at Signature Theater Company, Director of Finance at the New York Shakespeare Festival (the Public Theater) and as Controller at Playwrights Horizons.